kougen/printable-flashcard-generator/README.md

 # Printable Flashcard Generator

 You can create printable flashcards with borders.
-If you don't include images to the generation only a words PDF will get generated but if you choose to include both images and words, you need to make sure that the length of both lists are the same.
+If you don't include images to the generation, only a words PDF will get generated, but if you choose to include both images and words, you need to make sure that the length of both lists is the same.

 ## Features